maybenot-io/maybenot/README.md

 Consider encrypted communication protocols such as TLS, QUIC, WireGuard, or Tor.
-While the connections are encrypted, *patterns* in the encrypted communication may still leak information about the underlying plaintext being communicated over encrypted.
+While the connections are encrypted, *patterns* in the encrypted communication may still leak information about the communicated plaintext.
 Maybenot is a framework for creating defenses that hide such patterns.

 To simulate defenses based on Maybenot, see the [Maybenot simulator](https://github.com/maybenot-io/maybenot-simulator/).